OkelleyDevelopment/Solidity-Practice/README.md

 ## Future Goals

+- [] Pair some of these things with a web front end
+- [] Build a simple Ethereum chain analyzer
+- [] Move up a layer and begin reading off Polygon
 - [] Build out more advanced contracts
-- [] Pair some of these things with a web front end